Vlink

 Outcomes

-The outcome was a revolutionary user-centric solution, with drivers facing breakdowns in remote regions and highways as the central focus of the design process.
+The outcome was a user-centric solution, with drivers facing breakdowns in remote regions and highways as the central focus of the design process.
 This led to the development of an intuitive and efficient platform meticulously crafted to cater to their specific needs in moments of emergency, ensuring a swift and reliable roadside assistance experience

 Retrospective